 Dr. Sarin T.

-Assistant Professor, Department of Dravyaguna Vijnana Shree Swaminarayan Ayurvedic Medical college, Kalol, Gandhinagar Gujarat
+Assistant Professor, Department of Dravyaguna Vijnana Shree Swaminarayan Ayurvedic Medical college, Kalol, Gandhinagar, Gujarat

 Shigru (Moringa oleifera Lam) commonly known as Drumstick plant or Horse Radish Tree, is a medium sized, evergreen or deciduous tree is a native to India and commonly cultivated throughout India.
 Every component of the Moringa tree, including the bark, leaves, blossoms, and roots, has a special function in enhancing health, which makes it extremely special.
 It has a pungent and bitter flavour to its juice.
 This plant is of high nutritional value, ecologically and economically beneficial with its unique combination of vitamins, minerals, and amino acids potentially acting as a “Super drug” or “Natural nutrition for the tropics” which…